Pressure Buyers to Close? How Much To Push for the Close

 How Much Should a Sales Team Pressure Buyers to Close?

 Closing is a big part of sales, and it is not easy.
-Recent research by HubSpot found that close rates by industry average between 19% for Finance and 22% for Computer Software.
+Recent research by HubSpot found that close rates by industry average between 19% and 22%.
 With only 1-in-5 opportunities closing, how much should a sales team pressure buyers to close?

 Take our Sales Quiz